The following review was conducted in March 2011.

 Audio quality on voice calls negotiated using G.722 is very good, although not quite on par with some of the best sounding phones we’ve tested such as the Polycom 550 or the Aastra 6739i.
 We’re always excited to see manufacturers like Grandstream embracing wideband codecs.
 The fact that this feature comes standard with every recently released product means that anyone who buys a VoIP phone from this point forward can easily experience HD voice.

 The speakerphone leaves something to be desired, although it’s certainly usable.
-I would, however, recommend using the handset even on video calls.
-According to the firmware release notes of the upcoming program version 184.108.40.206, Grandstream plans on improving the speakerphone duplex performance.
+We recommend using the handset even on video calls.
+According to the firmware release notes of the upcoming program version 184.108.40.206, Grandstream plans to improve the speakerphone duplex performance.

 Ease of Use

-Let’s first talk about the touch screen, since there’s literally no other way to interact with the GXV3175.
-Holding down the home button and releasing it opens up the touch screen calibration utility.
+Let’s first talk about the touchscreen, since it’s the only way to interact with the GXV3175.
+Holding down the home button and releasing it opens up the touchscreen calibration utility.
 The screen goes black and the phone will ask you to touch a series of crosshairs.
 Once you’re done, you can save the settings by tapping the home button again.
-At first I thought the phone was measuring how hard you pressed on the screen and adjusting responsiveness accordingly, but tapping the crosshairs lightly with the stylus pen and pressing down hard with my finger yielded the same results.
+At first we thought the phone was measuring how hard you pressed on the screen and adjusting responsiveness accordingly, but tapping the crosshairs lightly with the stylus pen and pressing down hard with a finger yielded the same results.

-If you’re expecting the GXV3175 touchscreen LCD to be as responsive as your iPhone, iPad or Android phone, you’ll probably be disappointed.
-For the most part, it does okay but don’t be surprised if you run into some performance issues.
-For one, tapping on the same key quickly (for example, if you’re trying to dial a ‘555’ number) might not give you your intended result every time.
+If you’re expecting the GXV3175 touchscreen LCD to be as responsive as your iPhone, iPad, or Android phone, you’ll probably be disappointed.
+For the most part, it does okay, but don’t be surprised if you run into some performance issues.
+For one, tapping on the same key quickly (for example, if you’re trying to dial a “555” number) might not give you your intended result every time.
 You might also experience a little bit of lag every so often.
-We had a couple of instances when the phone would take a second or two to register that we were opening / closing a window.
+We had a couple of instances when the phone would take a second or two to register that we were opening or closing a window.
 It’s possible that the processor in the phone is not fast enough for these functions to occur smoothly when they are called on in rapid succession.
-From forum discussions on the topic (found here) it would appear that these issues are being addressed in the upcoming firmware update.
-Complete freezes and crashes are very uncommon but we've had them happen once or twice during testing.
+From forum discussions on the topic (found here), it would appear that these issues are being addressed in the upcoming firmware update.
+Complete freezes and crashes are very uncommon, but we've had them happen once or twice during testing.

-The GXV3175 uses ‘spaces’, more or less the same virtual desktop feature that has been used in Linux systems for years.
+The GXV3175 uses spaces, more or less the same virtual desktop feature that has been used in Linux systems for years.
 Mac users should also be familiar with the concept.
-In desktop and laptop computers, ‘spaces’ lets users create multiple virtual desktops tailored to their unique work habits and needs.
-On the GXV3175, users are given 4 spaces that they can navigate between by scrolling left or right across the screen with their finger or stylus pen.
+In desktop and laptop computers, spaces lets users create multiple virtual desktops tailored to their unique work habits and needs.
+On the GXV3175, users are given four spaces that they can navigate between by scrolling left or right across the screen with their finger or stylus pen.

-At any time you can go back to your home screen by clicking your home button.
+At any time you can return to your home screen by clicking your home button.
 A small box with a number indicating how many applications you have open will appear at the top of your screen.
-Tap on it, and you can re-open anything you were previously using.
+Tap on it, and you can reopen anything you were previously using.

-Clicking on the left button takes you to another dialpad so you can interact with auto attendant menus.
-Clicking the button on the right takes you to a single button ‘video on’ for when you want to switch from audio to video mid-conversation.
+Clicking on the left button takes you to another dial pad so that you can interact with auto attendant menus.
+Clicking the button on the right takes you to a single button, video on, for when you want to switch from audio to video mid-conversation.

 Video calling works extremely well if at the other end you have a user with another Grandstream video phone.
-I conducted a 30 minute video test call (GXV3175 to GXV3175) with VoIP expert and blogger Michael Graves at a steady rate of ~15-20 frames per second with absolutely no issues.
-I then did some video calling with some other phones.
-Tests with the Bria softphone client on my laptop computer went without a hitch.
-Video also worked between the Grandstream GXV3175 and my Polycom VVX 1500, but for some reason, only when using H.263.
+We conducted a 30-minute video test call (GXV3175 to GXV3175) with VoIP expert and blogger Michael Graves at a steady rate of ~15–20 frames per second with absolutely no issues.
+We then did some video calling with other phones.
+Tests with the Bria softphone client on a laptop computer went without a hitch.
+Video also worked between the Grandstream GXV3175 and a Polycom VVX 1500, but for some reason, only when using H.263.

-tl;dr version: In short, this phone has a lot to offer users at a very reasonable price point and we look forward to new updates from Grandstream.
+This phone has a lot to offer users at a very reasonable price point, and we look forward to new updates from Grandstream.